 - Bake in the preheated oven for 10 to 12 minutes until golden brown.

-- Remove pan from oven and let cool in pan on a wire cooling rack for 10 minutes.
-Remove muffins from tin and let cool completely on the wire rack.
+- Remove pan from oven and let cool in pan on a wire cooling rack in the pan.

-- Once completely cooled, store in an airtight container for 4 to 5 days.
+- Once completely cooled, remove from pan and store in an airtight container for 4 to 5 days.

 Buy my e-Cookbook!